aubreymoore/Scaevola-dieback/experimental.md

 ## Identification
 An iNaturalist observation was posted at: <https://www.inaturalist.org/observations/6632409>.
 Specimens sent to Dr. Jiri Hulcr, University of Florida, on June 15, 2017.

-Based solely on images, Dr. Hulcr suggests that the beetle is a species of *Pityophthorus*:
+Based solely on images, Dr. Hulcr suggests that the beetle may be a species of *Pityophthorus*:

 > Email from Jiri Hulcr to Aubrey Moore, June 18, 2017: